EpiphanySoft/oo/Readme.md

 or perhaps belong to class hierarchies.

-The `Widget` base class provides patterns and features that allow your code to focus on its goal rather than all of the mechanical pieces that burden "interesting" classes.
-One simple example is the `destroy()` method.
+The `Widget` base class provides patterns and features that allow your code to focus on its goal rather than all of the mechanical pieces that burden such "interesting" classes.

+A simple example is the `destroy()` method.
 This common pattern for cleaning up resources has the equally common task of ensuring that multiple (possibly accidental) calls to `destroy()` don't result in an exception: